Home > Volunteer > Volunteer Job Descriptions

 Shelter Operations

-We have a variety of roles that support the day to day operations of keeping our shelter running smoothly.
-These volunteers are an integral part of our team, and are a favorite of all the staff!
-Our Laundry Helpers, Donation Sorters & Organizers and Clean Team volunteers help ensure that we are able to meet the highest standards of care for our furry friends.
+We have a variety of roles that support the day-to-day operations of keeping our shelter running smoothly.
+These volunteers are an integral part of our team and are a favorite of all the staff!
+Our Laundry Helpers, Donation Sorters & Organizers and Clean Team volunteers help ensure that we can meet the highest standards of care for our furry friends.

 Administrative Volunteers